Meeting Sarah Griffin

 Just a few blocks down from Sarah’s favorite spot, Monica was finishing up on one of her assignments.
 This was Monica’s 29th assignment of being a supervisor, after taken up on her best friend/mentor’s job.
 Monica still feeling heartbroken of leaving her one closes friend behind her, but life has to move on.
 She still misses Tess’s guidance and wisdom on her new appointed job, of training a new angel.
 Which also reminded her when she was first starting out after “Search and Rescue,” but Monica knows that Tess is always watching her, and loving her no matter where she is in the world.
 Although this new angel that Monica is training is perkier than Gloria was.
 Monica still has connections to Andrew and Gloria and sees them on a regular bases, but the one person that she really wants to see is Tess.

 On Monica’s last assignment for the day took a young child to the Father.
 The worst part of being an angel is to watch the pain and suffering of humans around her.
 And especially taking a young child away shatters Monica’s heart into pieces.
 Monica doesn’t like to be the angel of death, that’s Andrew’s department, but for this one, she had to be.
-After taking the little boy home to be with God, Monica decides to stop at a café and clear her mind before heading in the next direction.
+After taking the little boy home to be with God, Monica decides to stop at a café and clear her mind before heading off in her red cadilac to the next place where she is needed.
 It was a cold wintery night and having a hot cup of mocha latté Monica’s favorite would perk her up in a pleasant mood.

-The snow crunched under Monica’s feet as she passed the beautiful shops scattered up and down this lovely town, all getting ready for Thanksgiving and the holiday seasons.
+The snow crunched under Monica’s feet as she makes her way to her beautiful red cadilac which was parked by a nearby cafe.
+As Monica walked the streets of this small town back to her car, she passed the beautiful shops scattered up and down this lovely town, all getting ready for Thanksgiving and the holiday seasons.
 Monica stops by the shop that was selling jewelry and other things.
 She chuckled at the sight of an “angel” purse which will look cute on Jenny which is the newest angel that Monica has been training.
 But Monica kept on walking to the café.
 Monica came slowly up to the doors and grabs hold of the icy cold handle and pulls it gently towards her.
 As Monica steps into the restaurant, she spotted a few people there all enjoying each other’s company.
 There were a grandfather and a young girl playing checkers at a booth, and a few policemen at the bar enjoying the cups of coffee and eating an early dinner.
 And a woman reading a book while eating up her half eaten sandwich.
 Monica came to an empty booth as she sat down and waited patiently for service to go to her.
 Monica takes off her long tan coat, and let it slide off her shoulders as she places it next to the wall of the booth.
 She then took off her white scarf and a black winter hat as reddish brown hair fell out of it and dangles around her shoulders.

 “What can I get you this evening madam?”
 A young waitress asks as she takes a menu out from underneath her arms.